SECURITIES AND EXCHANGE COMMISSION

 (a) Confidential Information and Inventions Agreement.
 As a condition to the execution and effectiveness of this Agreement, you agree to abide by, the Companys Confidential Information and Inventions Agreement which you previously executed (the Inventions Agreement).
 In furtherance, and not in limitation of the provisions thereof, you agree, during the term hereof and thereafter, that you shall take all steps reasonably necessary to hold the Companys proprietary information in trust and confidence, will not use proprietary information in any manner or for any purpose except in connection with the performance of your services to the Company, and will not (other than in the performance of the services to the Company as herein contemplated) disclose any such proprietary information to any third party without first obtaining the Companys express written consent on a case-by-case basis.

 (b) Third Party Information.
-You understand that the Company has received, and will in the future receive, from third parties confidential or proprietary information (Third Party Information) subject to a duty on the Companys part to maintain the confidentiality of such information and use it only for certain limited purposes.
-You agree to hold Third Party Information in confidence and not to disclose to anyone (other than the Companys personnel who need to know such information in connection with their work for the Company) or to use, except in connection with the performance of your services to the Company, Third Party Information unless expressly authorized in writing by an officer of the Company.
+You understand that the Company has received, and will in the future receive, from third parties confidential or proprietary information subject to a duty on the Companys part to maintain the confidentiality of such information and use it only for certain limited purposes (the Third Party Information).
+To the extent consistent with the Companys duties heretofore described, you agree to hold Third Party Information in confidence and not to disclose to anyone (other than the Companys personnel who need to know such information in connection with their work for the Company) or to use, except in connection with the performance of your services to the Company, Third Party Information unless expressly authorized in writing by an officer of the Company.

 (c) Whistleblower Exception.
 Notwithstanding any provision of this Agreement to the contrary, including but not limited to this Section 6, you may report possible violations of federal law or regulation to any governmental agency or entity, including but not limited to the Department of Justice, the Securities and Exchange Commission, and any agency Inspector General, or make other disclosures that are protected under the whistleblower provisions of federal law or regulation.
 You do not need the prior authorization from the Company to make any such reports or disclosures and you are not required to notify the Company that you have made such reports or disclosures.

 7. Covenant Not to Compete.
-During the longer of (a) a period of two years beginning on the Commencement Date, or (b) the duration of your employment with the Company plus two years following the termination thereof, you shall not, directly or indirectly (whether as an employer, operator, agent, independent contractor, consultant, owner, director, officer, shareholder, investor, partner (general or limited), joint venturer or any other relationship or relationships similar to any of the foregoing), anywhere in the world, except as specifically provided in this Section 7 below:
+During the longer of (a) a period of two years beginning on the Commencement Date, or (b) the duration of your employment with the Company plus two years following the termination thereof, you shall not, directly or indirectly (whether as an employer, operator, agent, independent contractor, consultant, owner, director, officer, shareholder, investor, partner (general or limited), joint venturer or any other relationship or relationships similar to any of the foregoing), anywhere in the world do the following:

 (a) Restriction on Competitive Activities.
-Engage in any activities, perform any services or conduct, have an interest in or participate in any businesses that are competitive with any part of the business of the Company as currently conducted or as currently contemplated to be conducted (the Business), including without limitation, develop, create, license, sell, distribute or otherwise commercially exploit any product, service or methodology that has the same principal function or features as the Companys proprietary software products and related services that constitute the Business.
+Engage in any activities, perform any services or conduct, have an interest in or participate in any businesses that are competitive with any part of the business of the Company, whether as currently conducted or as currently planned to be conducted, providing critical event management software as a service (including mass notification, IT alerting, IoT alerting, risk data collection and analysis, crisis management, and related applications) plus any other business in which the Company makes a substantial future investment and is generating revenue (collectively, the Business), including without limitation, develop, create, license, sell, distribute or otherwise commercially exploit any product, service or methodology that has the same principal function or features as the Companys proprietary software products and related services that constitute the Business.